microsoft/DeepDevDocs/tutorials/02 - Register Models/00-register-new-models.md

 ## Request

+### PUT

 To register a model, send a `PUT` request to `/api/v1.0/model/{name}/{version}`.

 For full specifications on the request body.
 Please refer to our OpenAPI schema under the **API** tab.

 The request body should be JSON-formatted and must contain at least a `model_config` section, a `model_files` section and a `model_metainfo` section.

+`model_files` section contains base information of the model, such as model name, version, owner and whether the model is private or not.
+Set `model_files.is_private` to `false` if you would like your model to be public once registered.

 All file references in `model_config`, such as inference entry script or conda YAML file, need to point to the local file names (i.e. the keys in `model_files`).